chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

-The first kind of interaction is when a feature in one library inspires a feature in another.
-I say "inspires" because by and large, we don't see direct code sharing between the libraries.
+The first way is for a feature in one library to inspire a feature in another.
+I say "inspire" because by and large, we don't see direct code sharing between the libraries.
 It's more that when authors see an idea working well in another library, they go and implement it themselves in their own library's idiom.

 So here are some examples.

 **(click)**
 - The single file delivery that makes the nholthaus library _so easy_ to obtain was a big inspiration for Au.
-I think with the manifest comment, and the full install _option_, we even improved on this.
+I think with the manifest comment, and the option to upgrade to a full install, we even improved on this.

 **(click)**
 - _Opaque unit types_, originally by mp-units, was a revolution in usability --- remember those